How Customers Find You

 Consistent, sustained publication.
 A business that has published useful content consistently over months and years builds a stronger signal than one that published intensively once and then stopped.

 Geographic clarity.
-Clear, repeated reference to your city, region, and service area in published content is one of the most direct signals you can provide.
+Clear, repeated reference to your service area and local market in published content is one of the most direct signals you can provide.

 Business identity consistency.
-When your business name, address, phone number, and service description are consistent across all online channels, you present a coherent identity that AI systems can confidently reference.
+When your business name, address, phone number, and service description are consistent across all online channels, you present a coherent identity customers and Google can trust — and that AI systems can confidently reference as a bonus.

-What is the practitioner voice problem in AI recommendations?
+What is the practitioner voice problem in online recommendations?

 One of the clearest patterns in how AI systems evaluate content is the distinction between generic marketing copy and genuine practitioner voice.
 A plumber who writes about diagnosing specific pipe issues with correct technical detail signals something completely different from one whose only content is "we provide quality plumbing services."